-These examples are designed to guide you as much as possible in planning your project.
-But some regions may require more anchoring or a different method; we can't list everything here.
-We cannot be held responsible for any incidents or damage that would occur as a result of the application of the techniques presented on our website or on our documents.
-These drawings, plans and/or technical points are only general information and cannot at any time replace, in whole or in part, certified engineering drawings.
+These examples are meant to guide you as best as possible in planning your project.
+But some regions may require more anchors or a different method; we cannot list everything here.
+We cannot be held responsible for any incidents or damages that may occur as a result of using the techniques presented on our website or in our documents.
+These drawings, plans and/or technical points are only general information and can never replace, in whole or in part, certified engineering drawings.

-Make sure you always wear and use the appropriate protective equipment to work safely.
+Always wear and use the proper protective equipment to work safely.

 Allow at least 2 adults to build and move your dock sections.